 If you’re adding solar thermal to an existing house, all of those elements become an additional expense.
 Plus, you’ll almost certainly already have a standard hot water cylinder, so in terms of return on investment, you’ll feel the full cost of replacing it with a twin-coil version.

 How much you can actually save with solar thermal panels will depend on your hot water demand, what fraction of it the solar system is designed to satisfy, and how you use it.
-The Energy Saving Trust collates data for fuel bill and CO2 savings, based on field trials and energy prices.
-For a 4m² system (suitable for a four-person household), it suggests annual savings of £120 versus a gas boiler, and around £225 versus electric water heating.
-Note that these figures refer to energy prices in the last quarter of 2023, see more below.
+Based on field trials and current energy prices, The Energy Saving Trust (EST) suggests a 4m² system (for a four-person household), might achieve annual savings of £95 versus a gas boiler, £130 compared to oil-fired heating, and around £180 versus electric water heating.

-If your solar thermal system costs £4,000 and you achieve annual savings of £120, that would equate to a payback period of around 33 years versus gas (sooner for oil boilers).
-But if you have a high hot water usage (or a swimming pool), and the setup is designed to get closer to 60% of demand, the time to return on investment can tumble dramatically.
+So, a £95 annual saving on a £4,000 system equates to a payback period of around 42 years versus gas (31 years for oil; 22 years for electric).
+But if you have a high hot water usage (or a swimming pool), and the setup gets closer to 60% of demand, the payback time tumbles.

 Comments are closed.